Schistosoma bovis: Immunopathology

 The immune system responds to eggs in the liver causing hypersensitivity; an immune response is necessary to prevent damage to hepatocytes.
 The hosts' antibodies bind to the tegument of the schistosome but not for long since the tegument is shed every few hours.
 The schistosome can also take on host proteins.
 Schistomiasis can be divided into three phases; Within the haematobium group S. bovis and S. curassoni appear to be closely related: (1) the migratory phase lasting from penetration to maturity, (2) the acute phase which occurs when the schistosomes begin producing eggs, and (3) the chronic phase which occurs mainly in endemic areas.

 Gene expression

 S. bovis is one of the few non-bacterial species with a known moonlighting protein.
 Glyceraldehyde-3-phosphate dehydrogenase (GAPD) is also a common MP in bacteria.

 Treatment

 Historically, antimonials and trichlorphon were tested against visceral schistosome infection in cattle.

 Antimony affects phosphofructokinase activity in Schistosoma, hycanthone intercalates Schistosoma DNA and the organophosphorus metabolite dichlorvos inhibits acetylcholinesterase, "but progressively less so in S. bovis".

-Since the 1980s the drug of choice is praziquantel, a quinolone derivative which disrupts membranes, leading to calcium influx.
+Since the 1980s the drug of choice is praziquantel, which disrupts membranes, leading to calcium influx.
 It clears eggs from stool, and affects adult but not immature worms.
 Damaged and dying flukes can be trapped in the liver and cause fatal portal vein thrombosis.